NandouLopes/yPoemas/README.md

 I'm a young old-man (69 yo) from Brazil.

 yPoemas is an App that ramdomly gathers
-words and phrases and the result of such thing : a poetry is born.
+words and phrases and the result of such thing : a poem is born.

 It is coded in Python/StreamLit.
 Since I am a " very beginner" in these languages,